 Retail district store managers have a ton of responsibility — and they play a valuable role in the business’s overall success.
-A good district manager oversees the operations of all stores within a given district or area, and they need to be able to juggle everything from staff development, compliance, and sales to customer satisfaction, all while serving as an effective bridge between corporate headquarters and store locations, and more.
+A good district manager oversees the operations of all stores within a given district or area, and they can juggle everything from staff development, compliance, and sales to customer satisfaction, all while serving as an effective bridge between corporate headquarters and store locations, and more.

 According to DMSRetail Research, district managers can influence performance by up to 20 percent.